pivotal/docs-tap/multicluster/installing-multicluster.hbs.md

 ## Next steps

 After setting up the four profiles, you're ready to run a workload by using the supply chain.
-See [Getting started with multicluster Tanzu Application Platform](getting-started.md).
+See [Get started with multicluster Tanzu Application Platform](getting-started.md).